 Sautoir: A variation of a saute pan with straight sides and long handle.

-Savoury: Spied or seasoned foods, opposed to sweet.
+Savory: Spied or seasoned foods, as opposed to sweet.

 Scald: To heat a liquid, usually milk to just below boiling.

 Sear: Brown food quickly over high heat, done as a preparatory step for further methods such as braising or roasting.